 3 tablespoons honey

-2 chipotle chiles in adobo, finely chopped, with a few teaspoons of sauce
+2 chipotle peppers in adobo, finely chopped plus few teaspoons of sauce

 1 tablespoon chopped cilantro

 1 1/2 to 2 pounds pork tenderloin, about 2

 1 to 2 tablespoons olive oil